If you’re planning on doing business in Central and Eastern Europe, then keep this blog bookmarked as your guide.

 - Resolving insolvency: time, cost, and recovery rate (%) under a bankruptcy proceeding

 A lower ranking value indicates a country is easier to do business with, typically simpler regulations for businesses and stronger protections of property rights.
-Key Central and Eastern European countries are currently ranked (out of 190 economies) as follows:
+To look up to date statistics for countries of interest take a look at this link.